sikendershahid91/gem5_starter_for_students/README.md

-The way to use gem5 to see varying performance of l1 and l2 cache designs is to perform the following:
+Use these starter scripts to collect varying performance of l1 and l2 cache designs:
 -------------------------------
 - compile and note path of your executable in **run.config**. e.g. helloworld program